2026 Poland 2050 leadership election: Ryszard Petru

-On 1 September, Ryszard Petru was the first to declare a start in the leadership election.
+On 1 October, Ryszard Petru was the first to declare a start in the leadership election.
 Petru was the founder of the Modern political party, which entered the Sejm in 2015, although he was ultimately removed from party leadership in 2017, narrowly defeated by Katarzyna Lubnauer.
 The party, alongside the Polish Initiative and The Greens, was then joined into the Civic Coalition alliance (Note: In October 2025, the Civic Coalition alliance united into a single party of the same name, leading to the dissolution of Modern.) as a junior partner to the Civic Platform led by Donald Tusk.
-Petru joined Poland 2050 for the 2023 parliamentary election, returning to the Sejm.
+Petru joined Poland 2050 for the 2023 parliamentary election, returning to the Sejm on its lists.

-Petru is considered amongst the most prominent and leading neoliberal members of the party.
-In his campaign, he promised to strongly stand on the side of businessmen, supporting an austere budget and restriction of welfare programs.
+Petru was considered among the most prominently pro-business members of the party.
+In his campaign, Petru promised to strongly stand on the side of businessmen, supporting an austere budget and restriction of welfare programs.
 He seeks to return the party to attaining "7-10% of the vote" by competing for voters with the far-right Confederation for its economically liberal voters which he deems voted for Poland 2050 in 2023 but defected to the Confederation afterwards, by returning to the "roots" of Poland 2050.

-Petru voted against Pełczyńska-Nałęcz's candidacy for Deputy Prime Minister, considering her a left-winger compared to his liberal stances.
+Petru was a member of the alliance against Katarzyna Pełczyńska-Nałęcz.
+He voted against Pełczyńska-Nałęcz's candidacy for Deputy Prime Minister, considering her a left-winger compared to his liberal stances.
+Petru submitted his registration for the election on 17 November, with 100 signatures of support.
 Despite his name recognition, support for his candidacy among the party rank-and-file was considered low at the start of the campaign, and he began a tour of local party structures early on.
-Petru submitted his registration for the election on 17 November, with 100 signatures of support.
+On 22 December, Petru presented a proposed composition of the party's management.
+The proposition included most of his leadership election opponents: Michał Kobosko (first vice-chair), Joanna Mucha (second vice-chair), Rafał Kasprzyk (general secretary), Paulina Hennig-Kloska (member of the management) and Katarzyna Pełczyńska-Nałęcz (member of the management), and also non-opponent Paweł Śliz (member of the management) as well as Katarzyna Karpa-Świderek as party spokesperson.

+Petru was eliminated in the first round, gaining 14% of the vote.
+For the second round, he endorsed Hennig-Kloska.